soulwing/cas-extension/README.md

 [![Build Status](https://travis-ci.org/soulwing/cas-extension.svg?branch=master)](https://travis-ci.org/soulwing/cas-extension)

-A Wildfly extension module that supports web application authentication using the Central Authentication Service (CAS) protocol.
+A Wildfly extension module that supports Java web application authentication using the Central Authentication Service (CAS) protocol.

 This extension provides container-managed support for CAS, such that web applications can use the Java EE standard security mechanisms; for example,